-Refer to "Note 15, Areas of Operation" to the Consolidated Financial Statements incorporated by reference herein for additional details.
+For a discussion of financial information by segment refer to "Note 15, Segments" to the Consolidated Financial Statements incorporated by reference herein for additional details.
+For a description of risks associated with our foreign operations, please see "Item 1A.
+Risk Factors".